bytecodealliance/cranelift-jit-demo/README.md

 Next, we
 [start](./src/jit.rs#L132)
-an initial extended basic block (EBB), which is the entry block of the function, and the place where we'll insert some code.
+an initial basic block (block), which is the entry block of the function, and the place where we'll insert some code.

  - A basic block is a sequence of IR instructions which have a single entry